Kotlin/KEEP/notes/web-workers.md

   $captured: {foo: foo, bar: bar}
 })
 ```
-I will leave `error`'s event listener in later examples, since its content is
+I will omit `error`'s event listener in later examples, since its content is
 always the same.

 ### Captured Variables